 - Cilantro or parsley for garnish

 - Pancakes or toast to accompany

 Make dimples in the sauce and put an egg in each.
-I used a ramekin to break each egg into, then poured from there.
+I used a ramekin to break each egg into, then poured it from there.

 Add feta cheese crumbles on top.
 Sprinkle sumac and black pepper over eggs.

-Put the cover on and wait until it’s cooked however much you want it cooked.
+Put the cover on and wait until it’s cooked, however much you want it cooked.
 Reminder: the egg will continue to cook until the sauce cools off, so if you want it soft at all, take it off a little early.

-Spoon out a little sauce, then an egg or two with some sauce and put it on top.
+Spoon out a little sauce, then an egg or two with some sauce, and put it on top.
 Scoop up some more sauce.
 Garnish with cilantro or parsley.